49th Wing assists foreign allies in MQ-9 training

 |0

-This work, 49th Wing assists foreign allies in MQ-9 training [Image 3 of 3], by SrA Isaiah Pedrazzini, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 49th Wing assists foreign allies in MQ-9 training, by SrA Isaiah Pedrazzini, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.